 Vibrant, sweet, juicy and just gorgeous, beets come in many varieties from red, magenta to golden and even the fun candy-stripped Chioggia.
-Raw beets have a long storage life without their greens, and are a delicious and nourishing accompaniment to salads, for a snack, included in hummus or smoothie or simply as a side to be enjoyed.
+Raw beets have a long storage life without their greens.
+Roasted beets are a delicious and nourishing accompaniment to salads, for a snack, included in hummus or smoothie or simply as a side to be enjoyed.

 But it’s not just the root that should get all the attention.
 Beet greens are a powerhouse of nutrition and can be deliciously included in smoothies, or salads and also included in stews, soups, lasagna or in pasta recipes.
 I’ve been to farmer’s markets before where the farmers were giving away beet greens because people don’t want them.
 Save those greens and use them in recipes just like you would swiss chard or kale!